 Examples of cure paths we often see work:

-- Unauthorized pet: add pet paperwork, require pet fees/rent if your lease allows, and confirm vaccination records; or require removal by a deadline.
+- Unauthorized pet: add pet paperwork, require pet fees or pet rent if your lease allows, and confirm vaccination records; or require removal by a deadline.

 - Unauthorized occupant: require a full application and screening, or require the person to vacate.

-- Yard neglect: require mow-by date and set ongoing expectations; if lease allows, schedule lawn service and charge back.
+- Yard neglect: require a mow-by date and set ongoing expectations; if the lease allows, schedule lawn service and charge back.

-- Unauthorized alteration: require return to original condition using a qualified vendor.
+- Unauthorized alteration: require the resident to return the property to its original condition using a qualified vendor.

 Know when to move to formal enforcement

 You don’t have to jump to eviction for every issue.
-But you also can’t let problems linger.
+However, you also can’t let problems linger until they become normal.

 - it’s the second or third time